 - Want your own domain name?

-- Using GitHub?
-Our GitHub integration will make your life easier.
+- Using a SCM tool such as GitHub?
+Our SCM integration will make your life easier.